KYOTO 2020 COMMITMENT FOR GLOBAL PROMOTION OF UNDERSTANDING AND REDUCING LANDSLIDE DISASTER RISK

 Action 9 Foster new initiatives to study research frontiers in understanding and reducing landslide disaster risk by promoting joint efforts by researchers, policy makers and funding agencies.

-Action 10 Facilitate and encourage monitoring, reporting on, and assessing progress made, through the organization of progress report meetings at the regional and national level, to take place in respective countries, in order to show delivery and performance on progress made towards achieving the Kyoto 2020 commitment priority actions No.1-9.
-Participating parties and relevant stakeholders reporting on deliveries and achievements at these meetings are invited to report on this progress in the monthly full color journal “Landslides”.
+Action 10 Facilitate and encourage monitoring, reporting on, and assessing progress made, through the organization of progress report meetings at the regional and national level, to take place in respective countries, in order to show delivery and performance on progress made towards achieving the Kyoto Landslide Commitment priority actions No.1-9.
+Participating parties and relevant stakeholders reporting on deliveries and achievements at these meetings are invited to report on this progress in the monthly full color journal “Landslides” so as to allow viewing progress in addressing landslide risk reduction.
+They are also encouraged to cooperate, as feasible and appropriate, with countries, the United Nations family, regional organizations, and all other partners and stakeholders concerned with landslide risk in their contribution to the Sendai Monitor System and the Voluntary National Reviews, and in their reporting on relevant key SDGs, notably on resilient and sustainable cities and climate action and on the Paris Agreement follow-up.

-Commitments by all participating parties are called upon and periodically reviewed and updated at the Triennial World Landslide Forum.
+Commitments by all participating parties are periodically reviewed and updated at the Triennial World Landslide Forum in which parties of KLC2020 are called upon to participate.

-Fundamental Coordinating Commitments by the International Consortium on Landslides (ICL) and the Global Promotion Committee of the International Programme on Landslides (IPL) and others to provide the common platform for the Kyoto 2020 Commitment include the following.
+Fundamental Coordinating Commitments by the International Consortium on Landslides (ICL) and the Global Promotion Committee of the International Programme on Landslides (IPL) and others providing the common platform for the Kyoto Landslide Commitment 2020 include the following:

-- The Triennial Conference “World Landslide Forum” will be organized and the progress of Kyoto 2020 Commitment by all participating parties will be reported and examined for further development.
+- The Triennial Conference “World Landslide Forum” will be organized and the progress of Kyoto Landslide Commitment by all participating parties will be reported and examined for further development.

 - Landslides: Journal of International Consortium on Landslides will continue to be published monthly in full color and distributed to all participating parties.